dojo/docs/dojox/mobile/deviceTheme.rst

 ============

 deviceTheme is a convenient utility module that automatically loads appropriate theme CSS files according to the detected user agent of the browser.
+See :ref:`dojox/mobile/deviceTheme <dojox/mobile>` for more information.

 It can be enabled by simply including the dojox/mobile/deviceTheme script in your application as follows: